Error063/artemis/docs/config.md

 - `signing_key`: Location of the RSA Private key used to sign billing requests.
 Must match the public key distributed to users or the billing server will not connect.
 Default `cert/billing.key`
 ## Aimedb
 - `enable`: Whether or not aimedb should run.
 Default `True`
+- `listen_address`: IP Address or hostname that the aimedb server will listen for connections on.
+Leave this blank to use the listen address under `server`.
+Default `""`
 - `loglevel`: Logging level for the aimedb server.
 Default `info`
 - `port`: Port the aimedb server should listen for connections on.
 Games are hardcoded to ask for port `22345` so only change if you have a proxy redirecting properly.
 Default `22345`
 - `key`: Key to encrypt/decrypt aimedb requests and responses.
 MUST be set or the server will not start.
 If set incorrectly, your server will not properly handle aimedb requests.
 Default `""`